gree/observed/README.md

 # Observed

+A polling framework

 Observed is a framework for polling various applications/middlewares/services running locally or on remote servers like ones in your production environment.

 Observed polls services, optionally transforms the results, and then redirects the results to another services.
 Observed is open for extension which means that it is extensible via plugins to support add more services and transformations.

+To be clear, you can use Observed to:

+(1) poll something,
+(2) optionally transform the result,
+(3) pass the result to another services or trigger something

+All the three things mentioned above can be extended via plugins and configured via configuration files.

 There are known plugins for: